tbergquist-godaddy/homepage/docs/aboutme.md

 ## Developer
  I am a JavaScript developer, currently working for <a rel="noopener noreferrer" target="_blank" href="https://kiwi.com">Kiwi.com</a>.
 I have experience with the following technologies __React__, __React Native__, __GraphQL__, __Relay__, __Flow__, __NodeJS__ and more.
 I did some __.NET__, __Angular__ and __jQuery__ in the past, but this is not something I am considering going back to.

  I am very happy working with React and GraphQL, and I consider this to be the most interesting tech stack at the moment.
-I do enjoy very much learning new technologies, so this might change in the future 🙂.
+I do enjoy learning new technologies, so this might change in the future 🙂.
 Though I have most experience on the front end I have always done some job on the back end as well, and I consider my self a fullstack developer.

- I am looking for new opportunities at the moment, so if you think you have something that can interest me, feel free to reach out on LinkedIn.
+ I am looking for new opportunities at the moment, so if you think you have something that can interest me, feel free to reach out to me on LinkedIn.

  ## Location(s)